How Ethical Consumer rates companies on animal testing

 Updated animal testing policy rating

-Ethical Consumer’s rating is more lenient to small companies (turnover under £10.2m) because there is sometimes a fee to pay to use certification logos, not to mention the costs in time and administration.
-Setting up a fixed cut-off date can require resources smaller companies may lack.
-When starting a business it can also take time to recognise which strong policies are needed and to develop them.
+We’re more lenient with small companies because you often have to pay to get certified by animal rights/welfare organisations, plus it takes time and administration efforts that small companies may not have capacity for.
+When starting a business, it can also take time to recognise which strong policies are needed and to develop them.

-For this reason, even if small companies don’t meet the requirements listed above in the animal testing rating, they can receive an exemption and get a best rating if they have a statement against animal testing which also discusses ingredients; or have all products certified by an animal rights organisation that discusses ingredients.
+They can receive an exemption if they have a statement against animal testing which discusses ingredients; or have all products certified by any animal rights organisation that discusses ingredients.

 Check whether certification applies to own-brand and/or retailed products